-The Hawai‘i Island Festival of Birds (HIFB) offers opportunities to travel to native forests with expert guides to see rare Hawaiian bird species.
+The Hawai‘i Island Festival of Birds (HIFB) offered opportunities to travel to native forests with expert guides to see rare Hawaiian bird species.
 HIFB also offered morning walks and easy hikes to see birds.
 Both native and introduced species could be found on these trips.
 We event went out to sea in search of seabirds!

 New in 2018: community birdwalks that were free for kama‘aina!